-Dental braces correct TMJ and TMD syptoms, overbite, underbite, wide spaces between teeth, and more.
+Dental braces correct TMJ and TMD symptoms, overbite, underbite, wide spaces between teeth, and more.
 See Dr. Kesteven for an evaluation to improve your own smile.
 It’s never too late.

-A redesigned smile gives self- esteem and improved dental health and treatment starts, for some, with braces.
-It is becoming more common (even trendy) to see adults wearing braces.
-And with our tooth-coloured brackets you can have an almost invisible orthodontic experience.
+A redesigned smile offers self-esteem and improved dental health.
+For some patients, treatment starts with braces.
+It is becoming more common to see adults wearing braces.
+With tooth-coloured brackets or invisible clear aligner trays, you can have an almost invisible orthodontic experience.
 An attractive smile is an asset in all peer groups in the business and social world.

-Orthodontics also are used to correct bite related issues, TMJ and TMD symptoms.
-When correcting a bite, Dr. Kesteven uses the principles of Gneuromuscular Dentistry in conjuction with orthodontics to find the best long term solution for our patients.
+When correcting a bite-related issue, Dr. Kesteven uses Gneuromuscular Dentistry principles, in conjunction with orthodontics, to find the best long-term solution for our patients.

 It’s never too late to enjoy the benefits of orthodontic treatment.
-Call us and we’ll set up an exam with Dr. Kesteven and our team to evaluate if you are a candidate to redesign your smile through adult orthodontics.
+Call us to set up an exam with Dr. Kesteven and our team to evaluate if you are a candidate to redesign your smile through adult orthodontics.

 - Photographs of your teeth, face, and smile